voxelize/voxelize/docs/docs/api/client/classes/Peers.md

 ▸ **update**(): `void`

 Update the peers manager.
 Internally, this attempts to call any children that has a `update` method.
-You can turn this behavior off by setting `params.updateChildren` to `false`.
+You can turn this behavior off by setting `options.updateChildren` to `false`.

 This function should be called in the render loop.